yarisvt/tyk-docs/tyk-docs/content/log-data/log-data.md

 * warn
 * error

 If unset or left empty, it will default to `info`.
+See [log_level](/docs/configure/tyk-gateway-configuration-options/#a-name-log-level-a-log-level) for more details.

 ## <a name="aggregated-logs"></a> Integration with 3rd party aggregated log and error tools